nilsonrossi/django-bpmn-engine/doc/non-bpmn/custom-tasks/index.rst

 Save this file as ``strike.py``.

-Now, before we are ready to define the workflow using XML or JSON, we will also have extend the serializer to let SpiffWorkflow know how to represent your NuclearStrike first.
+Now, before we are ready to define the workflow using XML or JSON, we will also have extend the serializer to let py_bpmn_engine know how to represent your NuclearStrike first.

 Preparing a serializer
 ----------------------

-Before we can use JSON to specify a workflow, we first need to teach SpiffWorkflow what our custom `NuclearChoice` looks like in JSON.
+Before we can use JSON to specify a workflow, we first need to teach py_bpmn_engine what our custom `NuclearChoice` looks like in JSON.
-We do this by extending the :mod:`SpiffWorkflow.serializer.json.JSONSerializer`.
+We do this by extending the :mod:`py_bpmn_engine.serializer.json.JSONSerializer`.

 .. literalinclude:: serializer.py